Skip to content

 Toulouse (45-50 minutes by car), Tarn

-Château de Garrevaques in Occitanie near Toulouse has been in the same family for fifteen unbroken generations, with the estate's gardens and outbuildings reflecting that long ownership in their period detail.
-The grounds open onto the rolling Tarn countryside; the rural-context style is southwestern French agricultural rather than wine-country.
+Château de Garrevaques in Occitanie near Toulouse has been in the same family for eighteen unbroken generations, with the estate's gardens and outbuildings reflecting that long ownership in their period detail.
+The grounds open onto the rolling Tarn countryside; the setting is southwestern French farmland rather than wine country.
 Twenty restored bedrooms host up to fifteen sleeping on-site, with seated capacity to 120 across formal reception spaces.
 The estate runs all-inclusive three-night formats with in-house catering bundled into the weekend price.
-Toulouse-Blagnac Airport is forty-five minutes drive; the estate suits 100-150-guest weddings prioritising operational simplicity and Gascony cuisine style.
+Toulouse-Blagnac Airport is forty-five minutes drive; the estate suits 100-150-guest weddings prioritising a simple, low-coordination weekend and Gascony cooking.

 Why We Love It